Shortest common supersequence: Shortest common superstring

 The closely related problem of finding a minimum-length string which is a superstring of a finite set of strings S = { s1,s2,...,sn } is also NP-hard.
+Moreover, it is APX-complete.

 Several constant factor approximations have been proposed throughout the years, and the current best known algorithm has an approximation factor of 2.475.
 However, perhaps the simplest solution is to reformulate the problem as an instance of weighted set cover in such a way that the weight of the optimal solution to the set cover instance is less than twice the length of the shortest superstring S. One can then use the O(log(n))-approximation for weighted set-cover to obtain an O(log(n))-approximation for the shortest superstring (note that this is not a constant factor approximation).

 For any string x in this alphabet, define P(x) to be the set of all strings which are substrings of x.
 The instance I of set cover is formulated as follows: